filegarden/website/frontend/components/OurEthics.md

 # Our Ethics

 There is only one thing we care about: users.
-Everything we do must be in service of our non-abusive users. **If that ever changes, please stop using File Garden.** We believe any other underlying goal falls short of bringing about the most overall good to everyone.
+Everything we do must be in service of our non-abusive users.
+We believe any other underlying goal falls short of bringing about the most overall good to everyone. **If that ever changes, please stop using File Garden.** File Garden should face consequences if it's ever taken in the wrong direction.
+Publishing an ethics statement like this helps all of you hold us accountable, discouraging us from making bad decisions in the future.

-Here are some examples of policies that follow from this goal.
+Here are some examples of policies which follow from that goal.

 ## Sustainability Over Profit